 (Your Compensation Income) x (Assumed Tax Rate) = Tax Due

 So how much tax would you owe if your vested RSUs provided you with $50,000 in taxable income?

 (Compensation Income = $50,000) x (Tax Rate = 22%) = $11,000

 Again, you may actually owe more tax than our above example because of Social Security, Medicare, and state taxes, if applicable (the above example only illustrates income tax rates).

 This is where working with a tax professional can be extremely helpful.
 With so many variables involved, it could be tough to estimate your tax bill on your own.

 2 – How to Cover the Taxes You Owe from Vested RSUs

 To cover this income tax need, you could consider some of the following options when your restricted stock units vest:

-> - Net Exercise – A net exercise allows your employer (or the issuer of the company stock) to withhold the number of shares required to meet the pending tax bill prior to delivering the remainder to you.
+- Net Exercise – A net exercise allows your employer (or the issuer of the company stock) to withhold the number of unit required to meet the pending tax bill prior to delivering the remainder to you.

-> - Cashless Exercise – In a cashless exercise, you immediately sell some of all of your shares of restricted stock units.
+- Cashless Exercise – In a cashless exercise, you immediately sell some of all of your shares of restricted stock units.
 If you choose to sell only enough to cover the tax bill, it is often referred to as a sell-to-cover.
 If you sell all your vested shares, it is commonly referred to as a same-day sale.